 The Climate Action Plan will serve the needs of San Diegans, and provide economic, social and environmental sustainability.

 The Climate Action Plan will help California achieve its emissions reduction targets, prepare for anticipated climate change impacts in coming decades, improve quality of life, and have a positive impact on the regional economy.
 Often, especially as technology and markets advance, reducing GHG emissions generates cost savings through operational efficiencies, reduced maintenance needs, and a reduction of utility bills.
 Therefore, in addition to tracking GHG reductions, Climate Action Plan reporting addresses jobs and social equity to ensure the full scope of sustainability is captured.
 The Climate Action Plan will:

 - facilitate job creation in the renewable energy industry

 - save taxpayer money

-San Diego’s CAP is a national model, and there is about $130 million in new funding for fiscal year 2017 alone.
+San Diego’s Climate Action Plan is a national model, and there is about $130 million in new funding for fiscal year 2017 alone.